 If you see white patches inside their mouth that look red after you wipe them with a clean cloth, your child may have a yeast infection called thrush or candidiasis.

 A scaly, yellowish rash in the diaper area and elsewhere on the body, such as behind their ears or under their arms, could be a skin condition called seborrheic dermatitis.

 When the diaper area is covered with blisters that leave shallow red sores, your child may have impetigo, which needs antibiotics to treat it.

-Your son may need antibiotics if his penis is swollen and red and you can't retract the foreskin, or you notice a greenish discharge from it.
-He may have a painful condition calledbalanitis.
+Your son may have an infection and need antibiotics if their penis is swollen and red, the foreskin appears tight, red or swollen or you notice a discharge from it.
+They may have a painful condition calledbalanitis.
 See a doctor as soon as possible